 new home faq’s

-The new site aligns with Aho Tini 2030 strategy and vision.
+The new site also aligns with the Council’s Aho Tini 2030 strategy and vision.

 This will mark the end of one chapter and the beginning of the next.

-Te Auaha was thoroughly investigated however it would have significant additional cost, exceeding budget and introducing operational complexities
+• Yes, Te Auaha was thoroughly investigated.
+To take this location on it would have significant additional cost, exceeding our budget and introducing operational complexities

-Market Lane was selected as a fiscally responsible option aligned with the approved Long-term Plan.
+Market Lane was selected as a fiscally responsible option aligned with the approved WCC Long-term Plan.

 Hireable spaces FAQ’s